vweisner/ChipDev/chipslibc/README.txt

 These are the structures defined in the library.
 FTP (net/ftp.h) - FTP Functions
+-> chdir - Change directories while browsing the FTP Server -> dir - See what directory you are in
+-> ls - See the contents of the current directory
--> chdir - Change directories while browsing the FTP Server lconv (locale.h) - Formatting details that are returned by localeconv -> mon_grouping - A string whose elements indicate the sizes of digit groups
+-> mkdir - Make a new directory lconv (locale.h) - Formatting details that are returned by localeconv -> mon_grouping - A string whose elements indicate the sizes of digit groups